Integral-valued polynomials over the set of algebraic integers of bounded degree: Rings of integer-valued polynomials as intersection of pullbacks

-We give now a representation of the rings of integer-valued polynomials over set of matrices $M_n^S(\Z)$ as an intersection of the rings $R_\alpha$.
-Let $S$ be a set of monic irreducible polynomials in $\Z[X]$ of degree $n$; by Corollary \ref{IntalphaZalpha=IntMnpalpha} we have:
+We may now represent the rings of integer-valued polynomials over a set of matrices $M_n^P(\Z)$, $P$ a subset of $\mathcal{P}_n^{{\rm irr}}$, as an intersection of the pullback rings $R_\alpha$, where $\alpha$ ranges through the set of roots of the polynomials in $P$.
+Indeed, for such a subset $P$, by Corollary \ref{IntalphaZalpha=IntMnpalpha} and (\ref{critMnP}) we have:

-where $\mathcal{A}(S)\subseteq A_n$ is the set of roots of all the polynomials $p(X)$ in $S$.
-By Galois invariance for each polynomial $p\in S$ we can just take one of its roots.
+where $\mathcal{A}(P)\subseteq A_n$ is the set of roots of all the polynomials $p(X)$ in $P$ (notice that by assumption all these algebraic integers have degree equal to $n$).
+By Galois invariance (see Remark \ref{PropRASA}) for each polynomial $p\in P$ we can just take one of its roots.
 In this way we have